lucianbluescher/EDS223-HW2/README.md

 To quickly view this project just use the HW2.pdf rendering, to run the project use the HW2.qmd file.
 The first part of the analysis contains a map of HOLC (Home Owners' Loan Corporation) grades in Los Angeles, plots showing Mean of % low income persons by HOLC grade and low life expectancy over Particulate matter.
 The second part contains a plot and map of HOLC grades compared with citizen bird observations and a reflection on the results.

 ## Data
-Los Angeles mapping inequality data is from the Mapping Inequality project done by University of Richmond and can be found (here)[https://dsl.richmond.edu/panorama/redlining/#loc=5/39.1/-94.58] and GBIF bird data is from the Global Biodiversity Information Facility, The United States Environmental Protection Agency’s former EJScreen: Environmental Justice Screening and Mapping Tool is available here: https://pedp-ejscreen.azurewebsites.net/
+Los Angeles mapping inequality data is from the Mapping Inequality project done by University of Richmond and can be found here: https://dsl.richmond.edu/panorama/redlining/#loc=5/39.1/-94.58

+The GBIF bird data is from the Global Biodiversity Information Facility (https://www.gbif.org/)

+The United States Environmental Protection Agency’s former EJScreen: Environmental Justice Screening and Mapping Tool is available here: https://pedp-ejscreen.azurewebsites.net/

 Data Accessed: 10/12/25